kryzical/robodog/README.md

-# Puppy Robot ROS1 Noetic Container
+# PuppyPi Robot Simulation

-This repository contains a Docker setup for simulating the Puppy robot in ROS1 Noetic.
+This repository contains a ROS1 Noetic setup for simulating the PuppyPi quadruped robot using Docker.

 ## Prerequisites